Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

+Direction Policies:

-- <ins>Direction Policies:</ins> The `ApplyDirectionPoliciesToSelectedMovementChain()` function is the final step.
-It takes the chosen movement chain and applies a specific direction policy to each of its movement abilities.
-For example, a policy might dictate that the AI should always dash away from the player's last direction, making the AI's movements more unpredictable and effective.
+- <ins>Direction Policies:</ins> The `ApplyDirectionPoliciesToSelectedMovementChain()` function is the final, critical step, where abstract policies are converted into concrete movement directions.
+It iterates through every movement ability in the selected chain and uses the logic inherited from the `UBehaviorDecisionServiceBase` to resolve the `DirectionPolicyTag` (e.g., `TAG_AI_Direction_Policy_Random` or `TAG_AI_Direction_Policy_PlayerLastDirection`) into a final `ResolvedDirectionTag`.
 ```c++
 bool UBDS_GetBestMovementChain::ApplyDirectionPoliciesToSelectedMovementChain(UMovementChainAsset* SelectedMovementChainAsset)
 {